-Before the Phantom 3 Vision System calibration instructions, here is some information about the Phantom 4 Vision Positioning System and it’s sensors.
-It sure is terrific drone technology using a fusion of sensors to create the Vision Position System.
+Before the Phantom 4 Vision System calibration instructions, we have some information about the Phantom 4 Vision Positioning System and its sensors.
+This Vision Position System is terrific drone technology.

 The main components of the Phantom 4 Vision System are located on the front, rear and bottom of the Phantom 4 and 4 Pro models.